KhoaLiang/TMDT-232/README.dev.md

 </VirtualHost>
 ```

-Replace `C:\example_path` with the directory of this project in your machine to finish setting up this step.<br>
+Replace `C:\example_path` with the directory of this project in your machine and <your email address> with your designated email address to finish setting up this step.<br>

 **Step 8:** Update Hosts File, open this file at this path `C:\Windows\System32\drivers\etc\hosts` (usually the case) as an administrator and add these lines at the bottom of the file